Georgia Other Regulations

 Air Brake Check (Air Brake Equipped Vehicles Only)

-- Shut off the engine, chock your wheels, release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
+- With the air pressure built up to governor cutoff (120 – 140 psi), shut off the engine, chock your wheels, release the parking brake (all vehicles) and the tractor protection valve (combination vehicle), fully apply the foot brake and hold it for one minute.
 Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
+Special note: if the air gauge does not work unless electrical power is supplied to it, then you will need to turn the electrical power switch to the on positions on this step.

-- Turn electrical power on and begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 60 psi.
+- Without restarting the engine, turn electrical power to the on or “battery charge” position and begin fanning off the air pressure by rapidly applying and releasing the foot brake.
+Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 55 psi or level specified by the manufacturer.

 - Continue to fan off the air pressure.
-At approximately 40 psi on a tractor-trailer combination vehicle, the tractor protection valve and parking brake valve should close (pop out).
+At approximately 40 psi on a tractor-trailer combination vehicle (or level specified by the manufacturer), the tractor protection valve and parking brake valve should close (pop out).
 On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).

 Service Brake Check